 1. The Board of Selectmen may grant licenses for aquaculture and for commercial fishing or shellfishing, provided that no motor greater than 10 horsepower is used for propulsion.
 No recreational use of motors shall be permitted on the Pond.

-2. The Conservation Commission may permit structures or temporary piers required for aquaculture, fishing or shellfishing provided that the Pond Advisory Committee has reviewed the application.
+2. The Conservation Commission may permit structures or temporary piers required for aquaculture, fishing or shellfishing provided that the Chilmark Shellfish Constable and the Pond Advisory Committee have reviewed the application.
 Such permits shall be reviewed annually and such structures shall be removed when the licensed use is discontinued.

 3. Other future uses developed as a result of the ongoing studies of the Pond and its watershed may be allowed by Special Permit of the Planning Board, provided such uses are recommended by the Pond Advisory Committee.
 Conservation Commission approval will also be required.

+4. Other future uses that may develop as a result of physical or geographic changes in the condition of the pond and/or watershed, such as those brought about by climate change, sea level rise, and storm events.

 B. Zone B1

-The Conservation Commission may permit structures required for aquaculture or for commercial fishing or shellfishing, provided such uses are recommended by the Pond Advisory Committee.
+1. The Conservation Commission may permit structures required for aquaculture or for commercial fishing or shellfishing, provided such uses are recommended by the Pond Advisory Committee.
 Such structures shall be removed when the permitted use is discontinued.

+2. The Conservation Commission may approve recreational structures such as walkways, piers, and seasonal docks if they are deemed protective of natural resources, subject to review by the Site Review Committee and Pond Advisory Committee.
+Such structures must remain as small as possible within practical parameters.
+Seasonal structures must be removed by November 1 and be stored at least 20 feet from the shore.
+The Conservation Commission may also approve closed boat storage that is unobtrusive and hidden from the pond and others’ views, subject to review by the Site Review Committee and Pond Advisory Committee.

 C. Zone B2 and Zone C from 100 feet to 200 feet from wetland or streams draining to Squibnocket Pond.